privacygmail cleanupemail security

 7. What happens if I delete my account?

-• Immediate data deletion = good
+• Immediate deletion = good

 • Retention for backups (30 days) = acceptable